nikita-bedi/SCOPE-HN/README.md

 ### Access and Distribution
 The final, de-identified SCOPE-HN dataset will be available through the [Stanford AIMI platform](https://stanfordaimi.azurewebsites.net/) under a **CC-BY-NC 4.0** license.
 Raw clinical data used in these scripts is not publicly accessible.

+For now, reviewers can access the dataset for verification at [https://drive.google.com/drive/folders/1n723LsVhj4eUhn_OA-OO3ruQz2R_RF03?usp=sharing]

 ### Citation
 When using this dataset, please cite: